-The EU F-gas Regulation includes the provision for the phase down of the quantities of F-gases (and blends) placed on the EU market by producers and importers.
+The EU F-gas Regulation 517/2014 includes the provision for the phase down of the quantities of F-gases (and blends) placed on the EU market by producers and importers.
 By 2030, the GWP target is a reduction of 21% with 2015 as reference year.

-Table 1 below calculate the development of GWP average for HFCs placed on the Danish market.
-In 2021 the average GWP is reduced with 15,6% compared to 2015.
-The calculation approach is applied from the impact assessment of the EU F-gas directive and express the development in average GWP for HFC's.
-By calculation the total GWP from imported HFC's in bulk and divide total GWP with the imported HFC's in tonnes, it expresses the average GWP for all imported HFC's.
-The average GWP has decreased from 2,333 pr. kg.
-HFC to 1,882 pr. kg.
-HFC.
-A decrease of 19.3%.
-The reduction is close to the EU 2030 target of 21%.
+Table 1 below calculates the development of the average GWP for HFCs placed on the Danish market.
+In 2023 the average GWP is reduced with 27.3% compared to 2015.
+The calculation approach is applied from the impact assessment of the EU F-gas regulation and express the development in average GWP for HFC's.
+By calculation the total potential CO_2 equivalent emission from imported HFC's in bulk and divide total GWP with the imported HFC's in tonnes, it expresses the average GWP for all imported HFC's.
+The average GWP has decreased from 2,333 pr. kg HFC in 2015 to 1,697 pr. kg HFC in 2023.
+A decrease of 27.3%.
+The reduction has exceeded the EU 2030 target of 21%.